Surgical Procedures: Glossectomy

 The types of glossectomy are:

-• Total glossectomy: The whole tongue is removed.
+- Total glossectomy: The whole tongue is removed.
 This causes an inability to swallow without getting food/liquids into the lungs (called aspiration).
 Because of this, a laryngectomy may also be done.
 Laryngectomy (removal of the larynx or voice box) helps prevent aspiration, but also causes loss of your voice.
-This type of glossectomy also requires reconstructive surgery.
+Reconstructive surgery is needed for this type of glossectomy.

-Note: A temporary or permanent tracheostomy may be needed, depending on the surgery you have had.
+Note: A temporary or permanent tracheostomy (procedure to create an opening in the neck to help air and oxygen reach the lungs) may be needed, depending on the surgery you had.
 Your care team will be able to talk to you about if you need one and for how long.
 Your provider will talk to you about the specifics of your surgery.

 What are the risks of having a glossectomy?